Taming-the-BEAST/Introduction-to-BEAST2/README.md

 > - Set the **Sigma** of the distribution to **0.5**.

-The final setup of the calibration node should look as shown in [Figure 9](#fig:calibration).
+The final setup of the calibration node prior   should look as shown in [Figure 9](#fig:calibration).

 <figure>
 	<a id="fig:calibration"></a>